-Amicus Therapeutics proudly commits to providing charitable contributions that help patient and professional nonprofit healthcare-related organizations deliver programs, services and activities that enhance the lives of their rare and orphan disease communities.
+Amicus Therapeutics has proudly developed a program to provide charitable contributions that help patient and professional nonprofit healthcare-related organizations deliver programs, services and activities designed to enhance the lives of their rare and orphan disease communities.
 There is a shared purpose of improving public health, patient experiences and outcomes with a focus on educational, advocacy and access initiatives related to those disease areas on which the company focuses its development and therapeutic programs.
 Amicus does not receive any significant value in terms of goods or services in return for its charitable support.

 Amicus Therapeutics will review charitable requests from nonprofit organizations described in Sections 501(c)(3) and 509 (a)(1)(2)(3) of the U.S. Internal Revenue Code and from similarly designated or described nonprofit organizations based in countries outside the United States, including: